fedeizzo/ParticleSwarmOptimization-OpenMPI/report/short-report.md

 ## Parametrization
 PSO requires the following parameters to be set:

-- *Swarm size*: typically 20 particles for problems with dimensionality 2-200;
+- *Swarm size*: typically 20 particles for problems with dimensionality between 2 and 200;
 - *Neighborhood size*: typically 3 to 5, otherwise global neighborhood;
 - *Velocity update factors*.